TryGhost/wp-ghost-exporter/readme.txt

 Install it, then go to Tools -> Export to Ghost.

 == Changelog ==

+* 0.5.2 =
+* Restricting fields to fit within Ghost's db schema (concatenating some of the fields):
+* title and slug are both capped at 150 characters
+* status is capped at 150 characters (although you'd only every use about 15)
+* language is capped at 6 (although most are 5, like "en_GB" or 2)

 = 0.5.1 =
 * Housekeeping in the repository.